Mohan24047/MATHS_PRJ/README.md

-Here is a clean, professional `README.md` file tailored for your project.
-It highlights the "Robot" persona and the technical stack used.

----

 # 🤖 Autonomous Cartoonifying Robot

 An AI-powered computer vision project that simulates an autonomous robot.
 It scans for objects using **YOLOv8**, identifies the most "relevant" target based on size and proximity to the center, and "captures" it by applying a custom cartoonization filter.